 - Draft or review the qualification file (in order to be accepted as a ‘reliable’supplier)

 - Check coherence and format of bid as requested by contracting authority

 - Act as an intermediary to the contracting authorities

 - Mediate or prepare questions in problems such as using improper procedures, deadlines, national technical specifications and so on

-We master English, German, French and Dutch and hence we will be able to assist in tenders to be submitted in that language.
+We master English, German, French and Dutch and we will be able to assist in submitting tenders in these languages.

 Interested?
 Get in touch and let’s discuss what we can do for you?